A Little About me

 Hi love, welcome to my little corner of the internet, I'm so glad you're here!

-I am a certified Well Woman Yoga Therapy, Restorative Yoga, Yoga Nidra & Pregnancy Yoga teacher with a love of nature and a particular interest in a Menstrual Cycle Awareness, breaking taboos and a cyclical approach to life and practice.
+I am a certified Well Woman Yoga Therapy, Restorative Yoga, Yoga Nidra & Pregnancy Yoga teacher with a deep love for nature and a particular interest in a Menstrual Cycle Awareness, breaking taboos and a cyclical approach to life and practice.

-I created my Patreon community, Wild Woman Club, as a way of gathering and empowering a community of wild womxn who share an interest in wild and cyclical living and as a platform through which to share exclusive wild and cyclical living content and resources.
+I created my Patreon community, Wild Woman Club, as a way of gathering and empowering a community of wild womxn who share an interest in wild and cyclical living and as a platform through which to share exclusive content and resources.